M5ez/M5ez/README.md

 `ez.wifi.update` returns `true` if the file is downloaded and everything is set up.
 The next reboot - which can be forced with `ESP.restart()` - will start the new binary.
 If `ez.wifi.update` returns `false`, you can use `ez.wifi.updateError()` to return a String with a human-readbale error message.
 (The way the https stream data is handled by the underlying ESP32 `Update` library does not seem terribly robust: stream timeouts happen, even on otherwise good internet connections.)

 The [README.rd file of the OTA_https sample sketch](https://github.com/ropg/M5ez/tree/master/examples/OTA_https) provides a step-by-step recipe that describes how to determine the URL and get the certficate using `get_cert`.

 &nbsp;

+### Battery

+The battery menu allows you to selectively show a battery level icon in the header bar.
+But due to [hardware limitations](https://github.com/m5stack/M5Stack/issues/74), we can only report battery status in 4 levels.
+You can access it's menu from `ez.battery.menu`

+&nbsp;